 Wisconsin’s eight commercial service airports support regularly scheduled year-round commercial airline service and the full range of GA activity to domestic and international destinations.
 The 90 GA public-use airports support all GA aircraft—from the 14 large GA airports that include daily operations of all types of business jets, to the 48 medium GA airports that support most single and multi-engine aircraft, and the 28 small general aviation airports that support primarily single and small twin-engine aircraft.

-Note: A REAL ID-compliant driver license or ID card is one of the acceptable forms of identification that will be required to board a plane or enter federal facilities beginning October 1, 2020.
+Deadline Extended: Due to COVID-19, the deadline to obtain a REAL ID-compliant driver license or ID card, has been delayed.
+The new deadline to obtain a REAL-ID, needed to board a plane or enter federal facilities, is now October 1, 2021.
 Learn more and plan ahead to be ready for this change.